-- It is recommended to transfer the birds between 16 and 17 weeks and once the vaccination program has been completed (after last killed vaccine).
-The birds should have time to become familiar with the new environment before they start to lay. - If the feed and water systems used in the rearing and the laying house are similar it will help the birds make a smooth transition.
-The same light program as in the rearing house should be applied.
-As the page 27 shows, good communication and coordination between the rearing and the laying house is necessary to synchronize - It is good management practice to visit the pullets several times during the rearing period.
+- It is recommended to transfer the birds between 16 and 17 weeks and once the vaccination program has been completed (after the last killed vaccine is administered).
+The birds should have time to become familiar with the new environment before they start to lay. - If the feed and water systems used in the rearing and the laying house are similar it will help the birds to make a smooth transition.
+The same lighting program as in the rearing house should be applied.
+As page 26 shows, good communication and coordination between the rearing and the laying house personnel is necessary to synchronize flock management. - It is a good management practice for the laying house manager to visit the pullets several times during the rearing period. - Complete the vaccination program before transfer.
+If possible do not administer vaccines during the transport or catching processes. - Make sure pullets have access to feed and water before the transport. - In hot climates, or long-distance transport, plan with your technical adviser how to handle feed and water for the day before.